Grants for paying for car and automobile repairs.

 Low-income individuals and welfare recipients may be able to qualify for transportation assistance from the federal government or non-profits.
 The program can help pay for car repairs, such as new tires, transmissions, and other needed work.
 The service that they have created is known as Job Access and Reverse Commute, or JARC.
 It is limited in scope and funding, and is run by a number of non-profit organizations across the nation.

 Only a small number of towns, cities and counties will offer car repair assistance from JARC.
-When there is funding, a focus will be on assisting individuals who need transportation for work, educational, or job trainign reasons.
+When there is funding, a focus will be on assisting individuals who need transportation for work, educational, or job training reasons.
 However even if the applicant does not qualify for free car repairs using this federal government assistance program, there are also non-profits that may be able to assist with any critical auto work.
-There may be grants issued from local community action agencies or even low interest loans to pay for maintenance as well as emergency repairs to trucks or cars.
+There may be grants issued from local non-profits that partner with the Federal Transit Administration on JARC or even low interest loans to pay for maintenance as well as emergency repairs to trucks or cars.

 This federal government funded grant program has a goal of addressing the transportation challenges of the low income, working poor, and those who need a car or auto to get to work.
 There is also car repair assistance for parents with children, including single mothers or dads.
 The money needs to be used to pay for transportation challenges that will either help people obtain and/or keep their job/employment.
 In addition to providing individuals with grants or cash, JARC may also offer micro-loans that can be used to repair cars and trucks or aid for other general transportation assistance and services.